nicksieger/sheepsafe/README.md

 - After installing the gem, run `sheepsafe install` and follow the prompts for configuring Sheepsafe.

+## Usage

+- `sheepsafe`: when run with no arguments, this checks your current network and updates settings if necessary.
+- `sheepsafe install`: Run the command-line installer.
+Fill out the prompts and you're ready.
+- `sheepsafe update`: Run when you've upgraded the gem to make sure launchd is running the most recent version.
+- `sheepsafe add`: Add the current network to your list of trusted networks.
+- `sheepsafe list`: Show the list of trusted networks.
+- `sheepsafe proxy up`: Manually start the SSH SOCKS proxy.
+- `sheepsafe proxy down`: Manually stop the SSH SOCKS proxy.
+- `sheepsafe proxy kick`: Manually restart the SSH SOCKS proxy.

 ## Growl

 If you wish to receive Growl notifications when Sheepsafe is switching